List of Manifest episodes

-Manifest is an American supernatural drama television series created by Jeff Rake that premiered on September 24, 2018, on NBC.
-It centers on the passengers and crew of a commercial airliner who suddenly reappear after being presumed dead for five and a half years.
+Manifest is an American supernatural drama television series created by Jeff Rake that premiered on NBC on September 24, 2018.
+It centers on the passengers and crew of a commercial airliner, who suddenly reappear after being presumed dead for five and a half years.
 The series stars Melissa Roxburgh, Josh Dallas, Athena Karkanis, J. R. Ramirez, Luna Blaise, Jack Messina, Parveen Kaur, Matt Long, Holly Taylor, Daryl Edwards, and Ty Doran.
-On August 28, 2021, Netflix renewed Manifest for a fourth and final season, consisting of 20 episodes, split across multiple parts.
-Dallas and Roxburgh were set to return, with additional original cast members in negotiations to return as well.
+On August 28, 2021, Netflix renewed Manifest for a fourth and final season, consisting of 20 episodes, split across two parts.
+Dallas and Roxburgh were set to return, with other original cast members in negotiations to return as well.
 The first part of the fourth season premiered on November 4, 2022.
 The second part of the fourth season was released on June 2, 2023.